-Rosh Hashanah Dates in 2017, 2018 and 2019
+Rosh Hashanah Dates in 2023, 2024 and 2025

 Rosh Hashanah is celebrated at the following dates:

-- Thursday, 21st and Friday, September 22nd 2017
+- Thursday, 3, and Friday, October 4, 2024

 Rosh Hashana is referred to as the day of judgement according to the Mishnah.
 During this holiday, three books are opened; one for the wicked, one for the righteous and one for the intermediate.
 The names of the righteous are inscribed immediately in the book of life and are sealed to live.
 The intermediates have 10 days to repent before the final judgement on Yom Kippur.
 The wicked, however, are "blotted out of the book of the living forever."
-During the month of Elul, which directly precedes Tishrei, repentance and self-examination are supposed to be carried out by Jews in preparation for the judgement2.
+During the month of Elul, which directly precedes Tishrei, repentance and self-examination are supposed to be carried out by Jews in preparation for the judgement1.
 During this time, the shofar is blown each morning, excluding the Shabbat.
-The period of time between Rosh Hashana and Yom Kippur is known as Yamim Nora'im6.
+The period of time between Rosh Hashana and Yom Kippur is known as Yamim Nora'im5.

-Rosh Hashana is traditionally celebrated by sounding a hollowed out ram's horn called the shofar and eating apples dipped in honey to symbolize a sweet new year as described in Leviticus 23:23 - 221.
+Rosh Hashana is traditionally celebrated by sounding a hollowed out ram's horn called the shofar and eating apples dipped in honey to symbolize a sweet new year as described in Leviticus 23:23 - 226.
 Other traditional dishes dates, pomegranates, black-eyed peas, rodanchas (pumpkin filled pastries), keftedes de prasa (leek fritters), beets and a whole fish with the head intact7.
 The eve before Rosh Hashanah is typically festive but serious because of the upcoming synagogue services.